hotwa/LillyMol/docs/Molecule_Tools/minor_changes.md

 Bivalent fragments can have either 1 or 2 attachment points.
 If there is a single attachment point, it is inserted between two atoms, and each of those two atoms bond to the same atom in the fragment.
-If there are two attachment points, a bond in the parent molecle is selected and removed.
+If there are two attachment points, a bond in the parent molecule is selected and removed.
 The bivalent fragment is inserted by bonding (in both directions) to the remaining atoms in the parent.